Liaison and Diversion Service

 East Lancashire: Blackburn and Burnley Police Stations and Magistrates Courts

 North Lancashire: Blackpool and Lancaster Police Stations and Magistrates Courts

-Cumbria: Carlisle, Workington and Barrow Police Stations and Magistrate Courts
+Cumbria: Carlisle, Workington, Barrow and Kendall Police Stations and Magistrate Courts

 How to contact us

 The administrative support teams are located in the areas below, all post should be clearly marked for the attention of the Liaison & Diversion Service.
 Office hours are 8am until 4pm.

 Preston Police Station

 Blackpool Police Station